Mexico City itinerary for five days

 Mexico City, or CDMX, is a huge metropolis that can be hard to navigate for first-time visitors.
 Here is our five-day itinerary, created with local friends.

 Mexico City, or CDMX, is a vast metropolis that can be challenging to navigate for first-time visitors.
-We visited Mexico City in early May, as part of a 14-day trip to Mexico that also included a week in La Paz and BCS.
+We visited Mexico City in early May 2024 as part of a 14-day trip to Mexico, which also included a week in Baja California Sur.
 We got to spend the days in Mexico City with our local friends, and here is our five-day itinerary and some tips for CDMX:

 📅 Itinerary